xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/product_variants.md

 *   {% link "Color Swatches for Product Variants" ref_4bXaF5qJ %}
 *   {% link "Variants Table View" ref_7FeW8hHv %}

-## Video tutorial
+## Video Tutorial

-{% link "Product variants in X-Cart 5" ref_PCmycghn %}
+{% link "Product Variants in X-Cart 5" ref_PCmycghn %}

-## What are product variants and why you may need them
+## What Are Product Variants and Why You May Need Them

 Let us use a simple example to show what product variants are and why you may need to use them.